alizkzm/pert_robust_platform/README.md

 ## Features

 - Evaluation of multiple transferability metrics.
-- Support for specifying the source domain of pre-trained models.
+- Support for specifying the source domain of pre-trained models (supervised).
 - Comparative evaluation of head-only vs full fine-tuning.
 - Control over the complexity of the model hub based on model parameters.
 - Easy-to-use scripts for feature extraction, metric evaluation, and transferability estimation.